 Overcoming Barriers to Fertilizer Use in Kenya

 Chemical fertilizers have the potential to substantially raise agricultural yields, but fertilizer usage remains low across sub-Saharan Africa.
-In Kenya, researchers are investigating whether time-limited coupons for fertilizer, farmer cooperatives, soil tests, and new technology adoptions increase fertilizer use amongst farmers.
+In Kenya, researchers investigated whether time-limited coupons for fertilizer, farmer cooperatives, soil tests, and new technology adoptions increase fertilizer use amongst farmers.

-Researchers are studying the effects of an intervention meant to increase fertilizer use and dissemination of farmer knowledge on fertilizer usage, fertilizer knowledge, and agriculture-related discussions amongst farmers.
-This intervention builds off the design of a previous randomized evaluation in Western Kenya aimed at increasing fertilizer use.
+Researchers studied the effects of an intervention meant to increase fertilizer use and dissemination of farmer knowledge on fertilizer usage, fertilizer knowledge, and agriculture-related discussions amongst farmers.
+This intervention built off of the design of a previous randomized evaluation in Western Kenya aimed at increasing fertilizer use.
 Approximately 20,000 farmers have been recruited to the study through meetings at primary schools, and schools are randomly divided into four groups.

 - Coupons: Farmers will receive coupons for a discount of about 15 percent of the price of fertilizer, for up to 25 kilograms.
-Coupons are valid for a 3-week window right after harvest, redeemable at a local shop.
-These coupons are based on a prior savings and fertilizer initiative from another randomized evaluation in the same setting, in which farmers received similar vouchers via home visits.
+Coupons are valid for a three week window right after harvest, redeemable at a local shop.
+These coupons are based on a prior savings and fertilizer initiative from the previous randomized evaluation in the same setting, in which farmers received similar vouchers via home visits.

 - Cooperatives: Farmers will be encouraged to form cooperatives with their friends and neighbors to discuss fertilizer and agricultural practices.
 The researchers are organizing the groups and coordinating the first few meetings, but will not provide any direct information to the groups.